Updated: Dec 20, 2020

 We all know what it's like when you're planning on going to the gym, but you trying to find an outfit that is acceptable by gym-goers standards and you just can't find a solution.
 I have definitely been there, which is probably why I like to workout in the comfort of my own home.
 But being at uni, my room isn't exactly designed to accommodate workout sessions, (though I tend to find a way that somehow works).

-Usually my gym 'style' is: a cheap pair of leggings or my old school skort, sports bra and a scrappy top I don't mind getting all sweaty and yucky in, exhibit A:
+Usually my gym 'style' is: a cheap pair of leggings or my old school skort, sports bra and a scrappy top I don't mind getting all sweaty and yucky in, exhibit A (pic to left).

 But recently, as gym wear has started to become 'street' wear, (as seen on any and everybody famous or not) I've decided to have a go and see what looks good on me.
 The one thing on my mind though is ££££.
 Do I really need to spend my money on gym clothes?
 If you're anything like me, you're going to be sweating like a pig and trying to stay on your feet before your legs give way!
 But on the other hand, at least for me, when I look good, I feel good, I feel confident, so if I'm going to workout, then I should feel confident!
 If we're keeping it real, I'll take anything that'll help me get through my workout sessions!!